franciscop/umbrella/documentation.md

 ### Parameters

 `filter`: it can be two things:
-  - css selector to check
+  - CSS selector to check
-  - instance of umbrella with the elements to check
+  - Instance of Umbrella with the elements to check
-  - function that returns a boolean to check for each of the nodes.
+  - Function that returns a boolean to check for each of the nodes.
 If one of them returns true, then the method `is()` returns true.
-It accepts two parameters, `node` and `index`, and the context of `this` is the instance of umbrella so methods like `this.slice()` are available.
+It accepts two parameters, `node` and `index`, and the context of `this` is the instance of Umbrella so methods like `this.slice()` are available.